Here's Our Rant About SomaLogic Inc. (SLGC)

 Jefferies gave a rating of “Buy” to SLGC, setting the target price at $16 in the report published on December 10th of the previous year.

-During the last 5 trading sessions, SLGC fell by -16.05%, which changed the moving average for the period of 200-days by -74.58% in comparison to the 20-day moving average, which settled at $3.16.
-In addition, SomaLogic Inc. saw -76.63% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SLGC rose by +4.41%, which changed the moving average for the period of 200-days by -75.60% in comparison to the 20-day moving average, which settled at $2.98.
+In addition, SomaLogic Inc. saw -75.60% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SLGC